OlivierLi/comic_cleaner/README.md

 * Find corrupted files in your library
 * Find comics that have too few pages, which indicates a valid but incomplete scan.
+* Find unwanted pages based on crc and remove them.

 ###Disclaimer :
 ComicCleaner is for use with comics you scanned yourself or acquired by legal means.
 I do not condone piracy in any way.